lago-project/lago/README.rst

     A yum .repo file can be passed to the verb, and all the included repositories will be downloaded using 'reposync' and added to the internal repo.

-* RPMs build from sources:

-    At the moment of writing, this utility knows to build 3 projects from
-    source:

-    * ovirt-engine
-    * vdsm
-    * vdsm-jsonrpc-java

-    All the builds are launched inside mock so mock permissions are required if anything is to be built from source.
-That way host distro does not have to match the distro of the VMs.
-RPMs build from source take precedence over ones synced from external repos.

 This is used by the `ovirt reposetup` verb.
 To prefetch and generate the local repo, we have to run it::